Hnn3y/Code_Challenge_V2/README.md

 # Day 16: Javascript Functions;

 # Day 17: Javascxript DOM; Use JS to chnage the text content of an HTML element

+# Day 18: Learn how to handle JS Events: Understand how to use event listeners in Javascript to trigger functions.